Odela’s Asynchronous Patient Flow

 Lack of Emotional Connection

-We know that sexual health is a very vulnerable topic, and the comfort someone feels in discussing it depends greatly on the language and tone used.
-Previously, our communication was too clinical and relied heavily on pharmaceutical terms.
-We needed to adopt a warmer, more accessible language that connects with our patients on a human level.
+We understand that discussing sexual health can be sensitive, and the language used plays a crucial role in comfort levels.
+Previously, our communication was too clinical, relying on pharmaceutical terms.
+We needed to adopt a warmer, more relatable language to connect with our patients on a personal level.

 Key points: